maxmelo1/maxmelo1.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a computer science master's degree student.
 I currently conduct research related to computational intelligence / computer vision, mainly related to convolutional neural networks.
-I also conduct research related to the control of the formation of mobile robots.
+I also conduct research related to formation control of mobile robots.

 There are currently several research subjects in progress.
 Some of them are listed below.